MadihaKhan04/Customer-Shopping-Trends-Analysis/README.md

 - Display Key Performance Indicators (KPIs) for total sales, average purchase amounts, and other critical metrics.

 # Insights

 - Customers aged 40+ have the highest Purchase frequency.

 - Medium is the most popular size purchased by customers.

 - Fall season records the highest spending in several categories.

+# Tools

+- Data Cleaning

+- Data Analysis

+- PowerBi

+- DAX